 Inter-semester Break: A break of about 15 (fifteen) days shall normally be allowed between any two consecutive semesters.
 A longer inter-semester break during summer may be allowed every year, subject to a maximum of 30 days during May – June.

 Academic Calendar: A common academic calendar shall be prepared by the Faculty Dean (Agriculture) every year by including the date of registration, date of mid semester examinations, final theory examinations, inter-semester break and summer holidays for all the undergraduate programmes.
-The Deans of all Colleges shall schedule the academic activities within the specified period without deviation.
+The Principal of all Colleges shall schedule the academic activities within the specified period without deviation.

-Condensation of Semesters: The Dean concerned has the responsibility to adhere to the common Academic Calendar.
-However, under extraordinary situation upon the recommendation of Deans’ Committee and with the permission of the University, condensation of semester may be made up to a maximum of 10 days to cope up for examination schedule.
+Condensation of Semesters: The Principal concerned has the responsibility to adhere to the common Academic Calendar.
+However, under extraordinary situation upon the recommendation of the Deans’ Committee and with the permission of the University, condensation of semester may be made up to a maximum of 10 days to cope up for examination schedule.
 The loss of classes in such cases should be compensated by special time table.

 - The general management of hostels is vested with the warden assisted by the deputy wardens and hostel assistants.